Dicastery for Culture and Education: Section for Culture

 The Section for Culture promotes relationships between the Holy See and the world of culture, favoring dialogue to foster mutual enrichment, "so that lovers of the arts, literature, the sciences, technology and sport ... feel recognized by the Church as people at the service of a sincere search for the true, the good and the beautiful".
 It helps bishops and conferences of bishops protect and preserve their historical heritage to be made available to all those interested.
 It encourages dialogue between the multiple cultures present within the Church.

 It assists the research programs of Church institutions and participates as appropriate in efforts to promote culture on the part of nations and international bodies.
 It promotes dialogue with those who profess no religion but "seek an encounter with God's truth".

 Section for Education

-The Section for Education collaborates with bishops and regional conferences of bishops to establish and promote the fundamental principles to be "implemented contextually and culturally.
+The Section for Education collaborates with bishops and regional conferences of bishops to establish and promote the fundamental principles to be "implemented contextually and culturally".
 It issues norms that define the criteria for Catholic education in a particular cultural context, and it "ensures that the integrity of the Catholic faith is safeguarded in doctrinal teaching".
-Promotes the teaching of the Catholic religion in schools.
+It promotes the teaching of the Catholic religion in schools.

 It promotes the development of Catholic higher education institutes to form students for their role in the Church and in society.
-It promotes the recognition of degrees granted by the Holy See by other nations.
+It promotes the recognition by other nations of degrees granted by the Holy See.
 It approves the statutes of ecclesiastical academic institutions and supervises their relations with civil authorities.
 It promotes cooperation between ecclesiastical and Catholic higher education institutes and their associations.